Getting looks but no sales?

 3. They Test Their Headlines

 The headline can make or break your website, and possibly a sale.
 As mentioned in the intro, the first impression is formed quickly, and the headline is a big part of that impression.
-It’s important to test and see what resonates most with your visitors.
+It’s important to follow a guide to A/B testing and see what resonates most with your visitors.
 There is no magic formula, but there are some good guidelines that you can follow.

-The key lesson from this is that it’s important to have a clear headline with a unique value proposition.
-“Start a HighRise Account” doesn’t tell of any benefit.
-They don’t give a reason why they should sign up now.
-Consider having adding free trial in your headline or try “Save __% and start [enter the benefit of your product here]”.
+The key lesson from this is that it’s important to have a clear headline with an effective unique value proposition.
+“Enjoy your favorite blends anytime, anywhere” doesn’t tell of any benefit.
+They don’t give a reason why they should shop now.
+Consider adding “free trial” in your headline or try “Save __% and start [enter the benefit of your product here]”.
 The important thing is to test to see what works.

 CityCliq improved their conversions by making a clear headline that tells the user what they’ll get.
 First, the tested headlines: